alfonsof/azure-java-examples/azureblobstoragelistall/README.md

 * Test the application.

-  You should see the list of blobs in all Blob Storage containers in the Azure storage account.
+  You should see the list of blobs in all Blob Storage containers in an Azure storage account.